relaxdiego/dotfiles/README.md

 </p>

+## WARNING: I Assume This Is Running On A Newly Installed OS

+The first time I run the commands below is right after a fresh OS install, so this will overwrite a few pre-existing files if it's already there.
+For
+example: `~/.bashrc` and `~/.vimrc`.
+So please make sure to have a backup of your home directory if you're installing this on a brownfield system.

 ## Swap Your `Ctrl` and `Caps Lock` Keys!

 You gotta trust me on this one.
 If you want to be productive in the terminal,